rust-embedded/discovery/src/14-i2c/read-a-single-register.md

 We'll be using the `I2C1` peripheral in conjunction with pins `PB6` (`SCL`) and `PB7` (`SDA`).

 You won't have to wire anything this time because the sensor is on the board and it's already connected to the microcontroller.
-However, I do would recommend that you disconnect the serial / Bluetooth module from the F3 to make it easier to manipulate.
+However, I would recommend that you disconnect the serial / Bluetooth module from the F3 to make it easier to manipulate.
 Later on, we'll be moving the board around quite a bit.